Condensed Matter Experiment / Photonics / Light-Matter Interactions

 - PHYS-774 – Optical Properties of Solids

-addition to teaching lecture courses, Prof. Bristow mentors
+In addition to teaching lecture courses, Prof. Bristow mentors undergraduate and

-liberal arts colleges, and employees in industrial and government lab
+professors at liberal arts colleges, and employees in industrial and government

-Prof. Bristow leads the Ultrafast Nanophotonics group, using short laser pulses to determine coherent and dynamic properties of electrons in condensed matter.
-Light-matter interactions provide insight into new physics at the nanoscale and are useful characterization tools for materials and structures that have potential for electronic, photonic, spintronic and energy-harvesting applications.
+Prof. Bristow leads the Ultrafast Nanophotonics Group, using short laser pulses to determine coherent and dynamic properties of charge and spin carriers in condensed matter.
+Light-matter interactions provide insight into new physics at the nanoscale and prove to be useful tools for characterizing materials with potential for applications in electronics, photonics , and spintronics.
+A growth area is in solar-energy harvesting for electricity and chemical catalysis.
+This work is currently funded by the National Science Foundation and the National Institute of Standards and Technology.

 M. F. Munoz, A. Medina, T. M. Autry, G. Moody, M. E Siemens, A. D Bristow, S. T. Cundiff, H. Li, “Fast phase cycling in non-collinear optical two-dimensional coherent spectroscopy,” Optics Letters 45, 5852 (2020).